 Also, the energy sector, particularly the oil industry, is subject to a unique tax framework.
-In Upstream activities there are often energy taxes on profit and production, while in Downstream activities, taxes on consumption products are common.
+In Upstream activities, there are often energy taxes on profit and production, while in Downstream activities, taxes on consumption products are common.

-Repsol cannot foresee the exact scope of changes to such laws or their interpretation, or the implementation of certain policies, which could adversely affect its business, results and financial position.
+Repsol cannot foresee the exact scope of changes to such laws or their interpretation, which could adversely affect its business, results and financial position.